ganapathichidambaram/Linux-Documentation/Users/index.rst

 		- **FAILLOG_ENABLE** : Enable logging and display of /var/log/faillog login failure info.

+		- **LOGIN_RETRIES** : Max number of login retries if password is bad.
+This will most likely be overriden by PAM, since the default pam_unix module has it's own built in of 3 retries.
+However, this is a safe fallback in case you are using an authentication module that does not enforce PAM_MAXTRIES.

+		- **LOGIN_TIMEOUT** : Max time in seconds for login.

 		- **GID_MAX (number), GID_MIN (number)** : Range of group IDs to choose from for the useradd and groupadd programs.

 		- **MAIL_DIR (string)** : The mail spool directory.
 This is needed to manipulate the mailbox when its corresponding user account is modified or deleted.
 If not specified, a compile-time default is used.